skystanoyevitch/AI-Document-Intelligence-System/README.md

-# AI Document Intelligence System
+# AI Receipt Analysis System
-AI-Powered Document Intelligence System to scan , extract and output structure data in correct format.
+Built with Azure , this is an AI-Powered Document Intelligence System that scans receipts and output structure data in correct format.